jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 **Additional work**

 In order to verify whether the sm2 curve we created is correct, I thought of using the ECDSA algorithm based on the sm2 curve.
 Of course, this requires further additions to the code in the ECDSA part in the jdk.
 But fortunately, the method is similar, and I work it out finally.
-It should be noted that I did not make corresponding additions and modifications under test/jdk/.... .This is not necessary for this task.
+It should be noted that I did not make all corresponding additions and modifications under test/jdk/.... .This is not necessary for this task.